Categories of Registration

 Provisional Registration Checklist

-To be eligible for provisional registration, applicants must must:
+To be eligible for provisional registration, applicants must:

 be registered for the next available sitting of the NOTCE(opens in a new tab).